Why is taking the Fundamentals of Engineering Exam important?

 1. Make sure you know every detail, rule, etc of the exam.
 This will help you develop the strategy on how to approach the exam since you need to focus on solving problems on test day, and only that.

-2. Do practice problems.
+2. Do practice problems and get as many reps as possible.
 Realize that you won’t be able to review every single topic in undergraduate engineering so you might as well try as many problems as you can.

 POST EXAM STUFF